nederhof/opentypehiero/README.md

 pip3 install -U afdko
 ```

 On your platform, python2 and python3 may be called differently.
-Edit
+If so, edit
 `analyze_font` and `create_font` appropriately.